 Weather: It will be summer in Southern Chile and Argentina so expect daytime temperatures in the upper 70’s to mid-80’s during the day with cooler to cold temperatures at night, sometimes dropping to the low 40s in some of the more remote locations of Argentina’s Lake District.
 Eclipse viewing will take place on the Patagonian steppe which is typically very dry most of the year.
 Please keep in mind that viewing the eclipse will be weather dependent.
 Since we have no control over the weather, there is always a chance that we will not be able to view it or only for a short period of time.

-For the convenience of our travelers, Smithsonian Journeys includes an on-tour Provided Insurance Plan through Travel Guard with the price of your tour.
+For the convenience of our travelers, Smithsonian Journeys provides an on-tour Provided Insurance Plan from Travel Guard with the price of your tour.
 This travel insurance plan includes On-tour medical evacuation insurance (up to $100,000), emergency medical expense coverage (up to $25,000), dental expense coverage (up to $500), travel medical assistance and worldwide travel assistance (U.S. Residents only).
 It also includes up to $25,000 medical and up to $500 dental expense coverage, and 24-hour worldwide travel and medical assistance.
 Please click here to view complete coverage details.

 Please visit www.TravelGuard.com/SmithsonianJourneys or call Travel Guard at 1-800-208-6142 to learn about additional (optional) coverage.